 #7 – Check out the Amazing Architecture at Burg Square

-Burg Square is renowned for its extravagant architecture that arose out of its engrossing mixture of gothic and neoclassical designs!
+Burg Square stands out as one of Belgium’s most beautiful places, distinguished by its extravagant architecture that arose out of its engrossing mixture of gothic and neoclassical designs!
 This is where you’ll find the Gothic Town Hall that dates back to 1376 and was once a political hub in the city.

 You’ll also see the Old Civil Registry, previously the old courthouse.
 The famous Basilica of the Holy Blood is found in this historic square and there are some amazing photography opportunities all around!